apache/druid/docs/api-reference/service-status-api.md

 ### Get leader status

 #### URL
-<get>`GET`</get> `/druid/indexer/v1/isLeader`
+`GET` `/druid/indexer/v1/isLeader`

-This returns a JSON object with field `leader`, either true or false.
-In addition, this call returns HTTP 200 if the server is the current leader and HTTP 404 if not.
+Retrieves a JSON object with a `leader` key.
+The value can be `true` or `false`, indicating if this server is the current leader Overlord of the cluster.
+In addition to the response object, it returns HTTP 200 if the server is the current leader and HTTP 404 if not.
 This is suitable for use as a load balancer status check if you only want the active leader to be considered in-service at the load balancer.

 #### Responses